The Relationship Between Dust Mites and Eczema

 How to prevent eczema flares caused by dust mites

-Currently, there is no scientific consensus on preventative measures against dust mites in relation to their ability to trigger AD.8,9 Despite this, there are tactics that can be used to potentially reduce the amount of dust mites and dust mite-related waste in your home.
+Currently, there is no scientific consensus on preventative measures against dust mites in relation to their ability to trigger atopic dermatitis.8,9 Despite this, there are tactics that can be used to potentially reduce the amount of dust mites and dust mite-related waste in your home.
 These include:

 - Covering mattresses and pillows with dust-proof covers